nikhis/nikhis/README.md

 <summary><b>💼 Work Experience</b></summary>
 <br/>

-**Project Associate — CSIR-Centre for Cellular and Molecular Biology (CCMB)** `3 years 10 months`
+**Project Associate : CSIR-Centre for Cellular and Molecular Biology (CCMB)** `3 years 10 months`

-Worked on oncology and plant genomics pipelines, including genome assembly QC, variant discovery, QTL-seq analysis, and differential gene expression workflows for rice genetics research — work that forms the basis of the publicly available preprints listed below.
+Worked on plant genomics from phenotyping in field to extracting the genome to sequencing and downstream analysis using NGS pipeline, including genome assembly QC, variant discovery, QTL-seq analysis, and differential gene expression workflows for rice genetics research work that forms the basis of the publicly available preprints listed below.

 </details>